tebloxtarun/DEFI-Research/PREDICTION MARKET/TORPEDO/10_market_resolution_polkamarkets.md

 Despite the system's success, there is a theoretical problem with its design.
 While the system makes it exponentially more risky to try to cheat the result of the market – a malicious actor stands to lose an exponentially larger amount of bonded POLK with every wrongful bond – it still gives an advantage to users who hold large amounts of POLK.
 Even though no “bonding war” was ever observed on Torpedo, the potential problem exists.

-For that reason, Polkamarkets also supports a fail-safe mechanism that allows any user to bypass the Optimistic Oracle by summoning a Kleros Court so that a jury will impartially decide what the correct outcome of a market is.
+For that reason, TORPEDO also supports a fail-safe mechanism that allows any user to bypass the Optimistic Oracle by summoning a Kleros Court so that a jury will impartially decide what the correct outcome of a market is.

 #### How does Market Resolution work on TORPEDO ?